silentorb/marloth-story/books/fairytale/part6.md

 not been used in centuries.
 Its posts were tarnished, its headboard moldy, and the fabric of its pillows and linens were a faded brown.

 The toys were not intelligent enough to look under the bed.
-They were only designed to walk around and kill things.
-After a quick scan of the room, they proceeded on to the next room.
+After a quick scan of the room, they proceeded on to the next.

 Underneath the bed was the band of misfits.
 Once the room was vacated, they climbed out from the bed, being extra careful of Adelle and her